ProRank SEO

 • Real-time character counters with visual warnings

-• Search and filter to find specific content
+• Per-post-type toggle to find specific content

 • Pagination for large content libraries

-AI Optimization (Pro)
+AI Optimisation (Pro)

 • Tone selection: Professional, friendly, casual, or formal